SrGaabriel/clubs/README.md

 #### bot

-This module is the implementation of clubs to the official Guilded Bot API.
-You must be in the early access program to be able to use this properly.
+This module is a clubs implementation that uses the official Guilded Bot API.
 Usage:

 ```kotlin
 val command = command("say") {